noizhardware/dotfiles/util/fs.md

 * append a file(or more files)  to another, and write it to another file `cat file1 file2 file3 > destinationfile`

+* append text to a file:
+  echo "this is a new line" >> file.txt you can also print newlines with the -e option: echo -e "this is a new line \nthis is another new line" >> file.txt OR use printf for more complex stuff: printf "Hello, I'm %s.\n" $USER >> file.txt

 * show files and sizes `sudo du -sh *`

 * clean up some shit `sudo apt autoremove`